Adaptive Redundancy Management for Durable P2P Backup: Performance Evaluation

 \section{Performance Evaluation}

-We proceed with a trace-driven system simulation, and focus on the performance metrics outlined in Sec.~\ref{sec:motivations}.
-We perform a comparative study of the results achieved by a system using our redundancy management scheme and the traditional approach used for storage applications.
-For the latter case, we implement a technique in which the coding rate is set once and for all, based on a system-wide average of host availability.
+In the following, we proceed with a trace-driven system simulation, and focus on the performance metrics outlined in Section~\ref{sec:motivations}.
+That is, we are interested in studying the time required to backup and restore user data: we perform a comparative study of the results achieved by a system using our redundancy management scheme and the traditional approach used for storage applications.
+For the latter case, we implement a technique in which the coding rate is set once and for all based on a system-wide average of host availability.

+Note that, for the purpose of our study, it is not necessary to implement in detail the coding mechanisms described in Section~\ref{sec:coding}.
+All we need to know for the evaluation of transfer times is the number of fragments each peer has to upload during the backup operation.

 We use traces as input to our simulator that cover both the online behavior of peers and their uplink and downlink capacities.
-Instead, long-term failures and the events of peers abandoning the applications, which constitute the peer deaths, follow a simple model, driven by the parameter $\tau$, as explained in Sec.~\ref{sec:redundancy}.
+Instead, long-term failures and the events of peers abandoning the applications, which constitute the peer deaths, follow a simple model driven by the parameter $\tau$, as explained in Section~\ref{sec:redundancy}.
 Due to the lack of traces that represent the realistic ``data production rate'' of Internet users, in this simulation study we confine our attention to a homogeneous setting: each user has an individual backup object of the same size.